Geisha Dinner Show in Old Town Kyoto at a Traditional Machiya with a Garden -Private-

 Notes for your Geisha Dinner Show Reservation

-- Please make sure to arrive at Maikoya Tea House a few minutes before 6 PM.
+- Please make sure to arrive at Maikoya Tea House a few minutes before.
 Directions to Maikoya Tea House.

 - There is no dress code, but most of our guests usually show up in a semi-casual style for the photo ops and souvenir pictures to remember the night.